oracle-devrel/technology-engineering/data-platform/analytical-data-platform-lakehouse/workload-architecture-documents/data-warehouse-analytics-for-IT/files/data-warehouse-analytics-for-IT-wad.md

 **Federated Users**

 Unlike Local Users, Federated Users are managed in the Federated or Enterprise User Management system.
-In the OCI User list Federated Users may be distinguished by a prefix which consists of the name of the federated service in lower case, a '/' character followed by the user name of the federated user, for example:
+In the OCI User list Federated Users may be distinguished by a prefix that consists of the name of the federated service in lower case, a '/' character followed by the user name of the federated user, for example:

 `oracleidentityservicecloud/user@example.com`